harleypig/dotvim/aider-conventions.md

 ## Possible Sections for Language and Configuration Documentation

 In documentation, only include the following sections at the header 3 level (###) if there is information to document.
 If sections are unaltered and handled by defaults, or are not applicable, do not include them in the document.
 Instead, mention this collectively at the end of the document as a separate section.

 ### External Packages Used

-### External Packages Used